Transport alpha divergences: Introduction

-Recently, optimal transport, a.k.a.
-Wasserstein distance, provides the other distance function in probability density space \cite{Villani2009_optimal}.
-This distance introduces the dualities based on diffeomorphism groups, which nowadays have vast applications in estimation and AI sampling problems, such as generative adversarial networks \cite{ACB}.
-In particular, Wasserstein-$2$ distance also provides a Riemannian metric in probability density space \cite{Lafferty, otto2001, Villani2009_optimal}.
-Under this Wasserstein-$2$ metric, the derivatives of Boltzman-Shannon entropy are of importance in simulating physics equations \cite{Nelson0, JKO} and Ricci curvature lower bound in a sample space \cite{BE}.
-The study of first- and second-order derivatives in Wasserstein-$2$ space has also been used in statistics and optimization in machine learning algorithms \cite{LiG}.
-A natural question arises. {\em What is the $\alpha$-divergence under Wasserstein-$2$ metric?}
+Recently, {optimal transport leads to a different kind of divergences between probability distributions, of which the Wasserstein distance is a fundamental example \cite{Villani2009_optimal}}.
+The Wasserstein distance introduces the dualities based {on the ground cost function, known as the Kantorovich duality}.
+Optimal transport nowadays has vast applications in {artificial intelligence (AI)}, such as generative adversarial networks \cite{ACB}. {In particular, there also exists a Riemannian metric for Wasserstein-$2$ distance in probability density space \cite{Lafferty, otto2001, Villani2009_optimal}}.
+Under the Wasserstein-$2$ metric, the derivatives of negative Boltzman-Shannon entropy are of importance in simulating physics equations \cite{JKO} and Ricci curvature lower bound in a sample space {\cite{BE, NG, LV, RS}}.
+The study of first- and second-order derivatives in Wasserstein-$2$ space has also been used in statistics and optimization with applications in machine learning algorithms \cite{LiG}.
+A natural question arises. {{\em Is there an analogue of the alpha divergence based on optimal transport?}}

-This paper answers this question by applying information geometry methods to optimal transport geometry.
-For simplicity of presentation, we focus on the result in one-dimensional sample space.
-We show that the transport alpha divergence is a one-parameter family, which interpolates the transport KL divergence function and transport Hessian distances.
-We derive the third order derivative, a.k.a. $3$--symmetric tensor, of negative Boltzmann--Shannon entropy in Wasserstein-$2$ space.
-Several properties of transport $\alpha$-divergences are presented, including duality relation, Taylor expansions, generalized Bregman divergences, and generalized Pythagorean theorem in Wasserstein-$2$ spaces.
+{This paper partially addresses this question.
+We apply information geometry methods, {such as the dualistic geometry of a divergence/contrast function}, to construct divergences of probability densities from transport maps}.
+For simplicity of presentation, we focus on the result in one-dimensional sample space, {where the ground distance is the {squared} Euclidean distance}. {We introduce a one-parameter family, named transport alpha divergence}, which interpolates the {transport KL divergence \cite{LiGB1} and the transport Hessian distance \cite{LiGB2}}.
+We derive the third order derivative, i.e., a $3$--symmetric tensor, of the negative Boltzmann--Shannon entropy in Wasserstein-$2$ space.
+Several properties of transport {alpha divergence}s are presented, including dualities, Taylor expansions, generalized Bregman divergences, and the generalized Pythagorean theorem in Wasserstein-$2$ space.

 We briefly present the main result.
-Given a one-dimensional domain $\Omega$ and two strictly positive probability density functions $p$, $q$, we propose the $\alpha$-divergence in Wasserstein-$2$ space as
+Given a one-dimensional domain $\Omega$ and two {strictly-positive} continuous probability density functions $p$, $q$, we define the {transport alpha divergence} as